SiddhantAttavar/Mini-Projects/README.md

  - UFDS Ranking: A program to find the total ranking in UFDS mocks

 ## Android projects: <a name = "android-projects"></a>
- - MyApplication: My first Android App
+ - MyApplication: My first android app
- - JustJava: A tutorial Android App to order coffee
+ - JustJava: A tutorial android app to order coffee
+ - CourtCounter: An android app to keep track of sports scores

 ## Web projects: <a name = "web-projects"></a>
  - Dino Game: A simplified version of the Google Dinosaur game